oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 When mocking a promise in AngularJS, you might use `$q` API.
 In these cases, you must use `$scope.$apply()` or `$scope.$digest` because it forcibly `$q` promises to be resolved through a Javascript digest.
 Here are some examples using [$apply](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/email-dashboard-pages/email-dashboard-page.controller.spec.ts#L101-L108) and [$digest](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/services/exploration-states.service.spec.ts#L209-L221).

 ### When should the upgraded services be imported in the test file?
-One of the active projects in Oppia is the Angular 8 migration.
+One of the active projects in Oppia is the Angular2+ migration.
 By now, the AngularJS services are being migrated and it’s still being used in downgrade files.
-When testing AngularJS files which uses an Angular 8 as a dependency, you must use the beforeEach call below:
+When testing AngularJS files which uses an Angular2+ as a dependency, you must use the beforeEach call below:
-Let us assume that the test requires MyExampleService which is an angular8 service.
+Let us assume that the test requires MyExampleService which is an Angular2+ service.

     ```
     import { TestBed } from '@angular/core/testing';